Earn WooCommerce Amazon Affiliates Commission with Your Product Reviews Site: The Complete Guide

 The internet – and WordPress (with WooCommerce) in particular – has created unique opportunities to earn money online without having to work for each sale.
 And one of the most effective, not to mention simplest, ways of doing this is by creating a WooCommerce product reviews website.
 It works by comparing and reviewing products from Amazon, utilizing the Amazon affiliates program.

-Your WooCommerce product reviews website can be started on a shoestring budget (under $200) and offers substantial rewards.
+You can start a WooCommerce product reviews website on a shoestring budget (under $200) and gain substantial rewards.
 With that in mind, this guide will show you how to build a WordPress website that can earn Amazon affiliates commissions by publishing product reviews and comparisons.
 We’ll focus on free tools and plugins where possible.
 I will only recommend paid options if there’s no free alternative.

 You’ll build your WooCommerce amazon affiliates site using WordPress, which is free.
 We’ll bolt-on to WordPress the similarly free WooCommerce plugin, which powers over 41% of all online shops worldwide.
 This means you’re in good company :)

 We’ll also be looking at how to use the WooCommerce Product Table plugin to list products and reviews in a user-friendly product comparison table, with extra features such as search, sort, and filter.
 This will make it easier for customers to compare the products you’ve reviewed at a glance, make quick buying decisions.
 And – most importantly – click on your Amazon affiliate links.

 What is the Amazon affiliates program and how does it work?

 We’ve been discussing the Amazon affiliates program.
 But what is it, exactly, and how does it work?
 Well, it’s very simple.
 Here are the three steps involved:

 - You develop a genuinely useful website with comparisons and reviews of other companies’ products.
 These might be reviews you have added yourself and/or reviews that other visitors to your website have written.